 - H1) Standard blindfolded solving procedures are followed, as described in Article B (Blindfolded Solving).
-Additional regulations that supersede the corresponding procedures in Article B are described below. - H1a) Before an attempt, the competitor must submit to the organization team the number of puzzles (at least 2) they wish to attempt. - \ H1a1) A competitor is not permitted to change the number of puzzles after submitting their number to the organization team. - \ H1a2) A competitor may request to keep their submission private until all competitors have submitted their numbers.
-Once all competitors have reported their numbers, the information becomes public (e.g. a competitor may ask for the numbers of any other competitors before starting their attempt). - \ H1a3) Before the attempt, the scrambled puzzles must be placed on the table in an arbitrary orientation while ensuring they remain completely covered.
-The puzzles should be arranged in a shape as square as possible (e.g. 8 puzzles should be arranged in 2 rows with 3 puzzles and 1 row with 2 puzzles). - H1b) If a competitor is attempting fewer than 6 puzzles, they are allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes. - \ H1b1) The competitor may signal the end of the solve at any time.
-If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time. - H1d) Time penalties for the puzzles of the attempt are cumulative. - H1e) The competitor must not apply any moves to one or more puzzles during the memorization phase.
+Additional regulations that supersede the corresponding procedures in Article B are described below. - H1a) Before an attempt, the competitor must submit to the organization team the number of puzzles (at least 2) they wish to attempt. - H1a1) A competitor is not permitted to change the number of puzzles after submitting their number to the organization team. - H1a2) A competitor may request to keep their submission private until all competitors have submitted their numbers.
+Once all competitors have reported their numbers, the information becomes public (e.g. a competitor may ask for the numbers of any other competitors before starting their attempt). - H1a3) Before the attempt, the scrambled puzzles must be placed on the table in an arbitrary orientation while ensuring they remain completely covered.
+The puzzles should be arranged in a shape as square as possible (e.g. 8 puzzles should be arranged in 2 rows with 3 puzzles and 1 row with 2 puzzles). - H1b) If a competitor is attempting fewer than 6 puzzles, they are allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes. - H1b1) The competitor may signal the end of the solve at any time.
+If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time - H1d) Time penalties for the puzzles of the attempt are cumulative. - H1e) The competitor must not apply any moves to one or more puzzles during the memorization phase.
 Penalty: disqualification of the attempt (DNF).
-Exception: these individual puzzles may be considered unsolved at the end of the attempt instead of disqualifying the entire attempt, at the discretion of the WCA Delegate. - H2) The competitor may self supply a flat covering (e.g. a mat or a cloth) for the surface, at the discretion of the WCA Delegate.
-If the competitor wishes to do so, the request must be made at the same time as submitting the number of puzzles (see Regulation H1a).
+Exception: these individual puzzles may be considered unsolved at the end of the attempt instead of disqualifying the entire attempt, at the discretion of the WCA Delegate.